Bricktech2000/GPT-3-Chatbot-2.0/README.md

 ## Transcribing Conversation Data

+Conversation data has been removed from the repository for privacy reasons.
+Therefore, you must create your own dataset to use this bot.

-Create a markdown file called `transcribed-conversation-data.md` containing conversation data in the following format:
+Create a markdown file called `howto/transcribed-conversation-data.md` containing conversation data in the following format:

 ```markdown
 # START